voidwyrm-2/page/readme.md

 ./out/npscript --repl
 ```

-Addtionally, if you want to cross-compile, you'll need
+Addtionally, if you want to cross-compile or build in release mode, you'll need
 - Zig, which can be downloaded from https://ziglang.org/download

 ```sh